The #AtaxiaBookFairies leave books in public places – for very lucky people to find.

 Everyone knows what a book is.

-Some people understand the concept of a book fairy.
+And some people already understand the concept of a book fairy.

 2/ The sharing of knowledge by increasing a love of reading.